Betta Fish Care: Free and Complete Guide

-Providing a large enough tank for your betta is the very first and most important step toward caring for them properly.
+Providing a large enough tank is the very first and most important step toward caring for them properly.

 But what size tank is best for a betta?
 How many gallons of water is the smallest you should ever use, and what gallon tank is the minimum we like to recommend?
 Find out by clicking the following link:

 Heating: Do Betta Tanks Need a Heater?

 This is usually a very bad thing!

 Betta are tropical fish, they naturally live in warm water and indeed they need this to survive.
 Optimum temperature for their tank is 78 to 80 degrees Fahrenheit.

 It’s safe to say that the vast majority of places in the world will have room temperatures that fall way below this, particularly at night, so their tank really should be fitted with a heater.

 In this article we discuss betta tank heating requirements, how to choose the best heater for your tank, and even what you can do in the emergency case of your heater failing, to keep your fish alive.

 Filtration: Should a Betta Tank Have a Filter?
 Of Course!

 It doesn’t take long for this waste to build to harmful levels.
 In fact, with ammonia and nitrites, the chemicals released from decomposing waste, even the tiniest trace present is extremely dangerous for your fish.

 This is why filtration is needed, to biologically clean the water of these dangerous chemicals and keep the water in the tank at a high quality for your betta to breathe and live in.

 But that’s not all, filters also catch and remove a lot of the physical dirt and detritus that would otherwise float around in the water, making it look unsightly and unclean.
 I don’t know about you, but this isn’t how I want my aquariums to look.

 So a good filter is needed both for fish health and aesthetics and there are a wide variety of filters of available, most of which do at least an acceptable job of keeping the water of a tank clean.